 A data security policy has to provide information on which data needs to be protected and where it resides, who has access to it, and how it needs to be protected.
 It should also mention how sensitive data, including IP, should be transported and methods for its destruction when no longer needed or required.

 3. Securing intellectual property

 Organizations can choose from a vast array of data security tools, and deploying effective threat countermeasures is vital for reducing risks related to IP.
 These include implementing technical controls to monitor user activity and enforcing access control.

-Data Loss Prevention (DLP) solutions, like Endpoint Protector, are a core component of a cybersecurity strategy.
+Tools like Endpoint Protector DLP , are a core component of a cybersecurity strategy.
 These solutions can locate sensitive data, both in motion and at rest, as well as keep track of how they are being used and by whom.
 Encrypting sensitive business information or research and development information can also reduce risks of loss.

 All businesses – from multinational companies through SMBs to recently established startups – should be aware of the threats facing intellectual property and take the necessary steps to safeguard it.
 By ensuring adequate protection, companies can raise their value.